 ComprehensiveThis type of policy protects against everything, except for a list of exclusions stated in your policy documents.
 Comprehensive coverage is the highest level of protection offered by Oegema Nicholson.
 Although this policy covers almost every peril imaginable, it’s still important to know there may be optional coverages.
 Check if things like jewelry or supplemental dwellings are covered.

 Broad formBroad form is a good compromise between named perils and comprehensive policies.
 It bridges the gap by offering comprehensive coverage on the most valuable aspects of your plan, but provides basic perils coverage on personal items.

 Why trust Oegema Nicholson?At Oegema Nicholson, we believe clients should be treated like family.
 Proudly serving the areas of eastern Ontario and western Quebec, our mission is to connect customers with high-quality insurance policies at affordable rates.
-Our friendly team is committed to ensuring your best interest, which means we work hard to represent you.
+Our friendly team in Ottawa is committed to ensuring your best interests, which means we work hard to represent you.
 Whether you require basic insurance on your first home or complex coverage for your summer cottage, rely on our expertise to help protect your most valuable assets.
 For more information on home insurance, call us at 613-224-1455 or contact us here.

 Most insurers offer monthly payments with a financing fee normally added.
 2, 3, 4 pay options(possible fee) are also available in addition to 1 pay with most insurers.

 Some policies would cover a leaky roof – depending on the cause of the damage.

 Some policies would cover foundation repair – depending upon the cause of the damage.